BlendLog/MinerSearch/README.md

 ## Update news is now on Telegram!
 ## https://t.me/MinerSearch_blog
 ## ⬇ ![Download latest version](https://github.com/BlendLog/MinerSearch/releases/latest)
-### NET Framework 4.7.2 is required
+### NET Framework 4.8 is required

 ![GitHub Downloads (all assets, latest release)](https://img.shields.io/github/downloads/BlendLog/MinerSearch/latest/total?logoColor=AA00F0&color=Navy)

 > [!CAUTION]
 > ### Windows 7 is outdated.
 MinerSearch development for this OS has been discontinued.

-Version v1.4.9.0
+Version v1.4.9.1

-- New architecture: Scanner -> Analyzer -> Handler
-- Updated codebase with full revision
+- Fixed incorrect parsing of scheduler tasks
-- Added removal of new miners
+- Fixed erroneous removal of Electron-based applications
-- Fixed erroneous deletion of all WMI subscriptions
+- Fixed erroneous removal of all SFX archives
+- Fixed the strategy for checking non-standard hidden services
-- Fixed erroneous threat type detection
+- Fixed erroneous removal of the Bluetooth driver
+- Added missing translation string resources
-- Added "Class" column to the report form
+- Added the ability to choose the location to restore a file from quarantine (original or specified)
-- Added option --no-scan-wmi (-nwmi)
-- Added option --no-scan-users (-nsu)
-- Added option --no-scan-registry (-nsr)
-- Redesigned signature analyzer
 --------------------------------------------

 ## How to use